 Entering the water is comfortable from the sandy shore.
 Starting the dive is the best on the left side of the beach, from where you just need to follow the trail that takes you through several smaller installations, aka artificial reefs that were put underwater to attract marine life.
 There is even a small wreck and some shark statues.

-Regarding marine life, expect to see various types of fish (angelfish, barracudas, filefish damselfish etc…) and also rays, sea stars, octopus.
+Regarding marine life, expect to see various types of fish (angelfish, barracudas, filefish damselfish etc…) and also rays, sea stars, octopuses.
 Sometimes even manatees seek into the Phil Foster Park, especially in wintertime when they swim into the protected warm-water bays to escape the cold ocean.

 The only thing you should keep in mind that be sure to arrive at high tide.
 At low tide, the visibility can be very bad because of the current making the dive not only unenjoyable.
 If you arrive at the right time, this could be one of your best freediving in Florida experience!